 As we've detailed above, there are several areas where legal entity management software can help organizations get their entity management data in order ' whether prior to an IPO or for general best practice.

 Diligent Entities, our market-leading entity management software, is an integrated entity governance solution that enables organizations to embed best practice governance across multiple business units.
-To find out how Diligent's entity management solutions can help to make you IPO-ready, please contact us.
+To find out how Diligent's entity management solutions can help to make you ready for an Australian IPO, please contact us.